Reception - Robin Class

 Mathematics

 It is a common misconception that children who can count really high are great mathematicians and very advanced.
 In fact, counting is a very basic skill and has quite limited use in calculation so we will spend a long time on 1small1 numbers but we will REALLY understand them.
-This term we will become amazingly confident in subitising numbers 1-8 and know the different ways in which these numbers can be composed.
-We will explore the "5 and a bit" structure to help us understand 6, 7 and 8.
+This term we will become amazingly confident in subitising numbers 1-10 and know the different ways in which these numbers can be composed.

 Understanding the World

-This term we will be finding out as much as we can about dinosaurs.
-The children will be in control of what they would like to find out and we will make the learning as hands on as we can, including trying to find our own fossils.
+This term we will be finding out as much as we can about growing plants.
+The children will be in control of what they would like to find out and we will make the learning as hands on as we can, including growing our own plants.
 We will also continue to explore the natural world around us and observe seasonal changes through our weekly outdoor learning sessions.

 Expressive Art and Design

 There are always many different art and craft materials available for children to use in their choosing time as well as lots of props for role play and story telling.
 The children will continue to use their voices and percussion instruments to explore melody and rhythm in music sessions.
-Much of our taught work this term will be for a specific purpose as we design and make cards for Mothering Sunday and Easter.
-We will also use paint in exciting ways as we find out about the festival of Holi.
+We are going to learn how we can use different media and techniques to make artworks relating to plants and the children can then explore using these techniques for their own creative ideas too.